javiercejudo/Australian-News/README.md

 Australian News
 ===============

-Just a PHPexperiment that shows news from several Australian newspapers using their public RSS channels.
+Just a PHP experiment that shows news from several Australian newspapers using their public RSS channels.